Complete poker terminology: all poker terms

 Pocket pair – it is a pair in the player’s hands.

-Poker face – it is facial expression without emotions, including also mimic tricks that can misinform the opponent.
+Poker face – it is a facial expression without emotions, including also mimic tricks that can misinform opponents.
+We've uncovered the poker face meaning in a separate article.

 Poker Tracker – it is an application for your own play analysis.